zeiss-digital-innovation/jee-mongodb-showcase/README.md

 - `angular-maps-frontend` — Angular app that displays POIs on a map and calls the backend for POIs near the current map center.
 See [Angular Frontend Readme](/angular-maps-frontend/README.md).
 - `dotnet-maps-frontend` — ASP.NET Core MVC app with full CRUD operations (Create, Edit, Delete POIs).
 Features interactive maps with Leaflet.js, dual list views (cards/table), synchronized controls between pages, and localStorage-based settings.
 See [Dotnet Frontend Readme](/dotnet-maps-frontend/README.md).
 - `jee-mongodb-backend` — Jakarta (JEE) backend service.
 Contains REST endpoints and mapping to MongoDB.
+Integration tests use Testcontainers for MongoDB.
 See [JEE Backend Readme](/jee-mongodb-backend/README.md).
 - `dotnet-mongodb-backend` — .NET Core backend service with MongoDB integration.
 High-performance async REST API.
+Integration tests use Testcontainers for MongoDB.
 See [Dotnet Backend Readme](/dotnet-mongodb-backend/README.md).
 - `spring-mongodb-backend` - JAva Spring backend service with MongoDB integration.
 See [Spring Backend Readme](/spring-mongodb-backend/README.md).
 - `MongoDB` — Docker + compose configuration and initialization scripts.
 Use this to run a MongoDB instance with Docker.
 - `testdata-generation` — Java tool to parse GPX files and POST POIs to a running backend to populate test data.